Types of pancreatic cancer

 Endocrine pancreatic tumours are treated differently to exocrine tumours and generally have a much better outlook (prognosis) than adenocarcinoma of the pancreas.

-This is very rare.
-Lymphoma is a cancer of the lymphatic system of the body.
-As the lymphatic system runs throughout the body, it can crop up anywhere.
-Because it is a different type of cancer, it is treated differently to the other types of pancreatic cancer.
+Lymphoma is a cancer of the lymphatic system.
+As the lymphatic system runs throughout the body, it can develop anywhere.
 There is more about the treatment of lymphoma in the section on treating non Hodgkin lymphoma.

 Question about cancer?
 Contact our information nurse team